jjfiv/cs646_tutorials/README.md

 long docid = 5;
 retrieval.getDocumentName( (int) docid ); // get the docno for the internal docid = 5
 // Well, Galago has some inconsistencies regarding whether to use integer or long integer for internal docids.
+// This is a bug in the current version: https://sourceforge.net/p/lemur/bugs/289/

 String docno = "ACM-1835461";
 retrieval.getDocumentId( docno ); // get the internal docid for docno "ACM-1835461"